Azure/azure-quickstart-templates/101-automation-with-modules-and-runbook-execution/README.md

 ## What is new in this template

 This template creates an automation account, imports and updates the AzureRM.Profile, AzureRM.Resources from powershell gallery.
 When these modules are updated, a runbook from storage account is scheduled and executed.
- This runbook creates an application into the active directory.
+ This runbook creates an application in the active directory.

  Notice that no custom scripts or chained-together ARM templates are required in this example.